 The Association of Ringing Teachers (ART or the “Association”) is concerned about your privacy and takes active steps to protect any personal information you share with us.
-This policy describes how we collect such information, what we do with it and the measures we take to protect it when you use the ART website, log into SmART Ringer, the on-line learning system or use other services provided by the Association.
+This policy describes how we, as the Data Controller, collect such information, what we do with it and the measures we take to protect it when you use the ART website, log into SmART Ringer, the on-line learning system or use other services provided by the Association.
 It forms part of a wider Data Protection Policy (www.ringingteachers.org/about/policies-and-guidelines) and conforms to the General Data Protection Regulations implemented in May 2018.

 The ART websites, www.ringingteachers.org; www.learningtheropes.org; www.bellringing.org, are open sites available to all users of the internet.
 No personal data is collected when you browse the information on the sites.
 Anonymous data is collected by analytical programmes which record your use of particular pages or features.
 More information about this is given in the section on cookies below.